varnishcache/varnish-cache/doc/sphinx/users-guide/vary.rst

 The Vary header is sent by the web server to indicate what makes a HTTP object Vary.
 This makes a lot of sense with headers like Accept-Language.
-When a server issues a "Vary: Accept-Accept" it tells Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.
+When a backend server issues a "Vary:
+Accept-Language" it tells Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.

 If two clients say they accept the languages "en-us, en-uk" and "da, de" respectively, Varnish will cache and serve two different versions of